codingitforward/cic2022/README.md

 - **Syracuse, NY:** Digital Services Team
 - **Utah:** Governor’s Office of Planning and Budget

-Meet the 59 young technologists who served in our seventh cohort: [Introducing the 2022 Coding it Forward Fellows](https://blog.codingitforward.com/introducing-the-2022-coding-it-forward-fellows-b14bac95c58f)
+Meet the 59 young technologists who served in our second cohort: [Introducing the 2022 Coding it Forward Fellows](https://blog.codingitforward.com/introducing-the-2022-coding-it-forward-fellows-b14bac95c58f)

 This repository features the slides that Fellows presented during their respective end-of-summer presentations at their host offices.
 View a recording of Coding it Forward’s [virtual end-of-summer celebration](https://www.youtube.com/watch?v=X5t_Bma0QYQ&t), with keynote remarks from Erie Meyer, Chief Technologist at the Consumer Financial Protection Bureau.

 ### About the Fellows
 **_Kindly note that if a Fellow's biography does not have a link, their work is not publicly available._**

-**Alex Perez**

 **Alina Spatz** is a rising junior at the Rhode Island School of Design studying Graphic Design with a concentration in Computation, Technology, and Culture.
 This summer, she worked as a Design Fellow for the Athens-Clarke County Geospatial Information Office on several products focusing on equity, non-profit collaboration, and integrating the community's lived experiences with data visualization.
 She designed the identity, visuals, and content for the Neighborhood Snapshot website and built its layout in ArcGIS.
 The platform gives residents tools to learn more about the county's 16 elementary school attendance zones, explore interactive data, and get in touch with local resources. | [Presentation](Vignesh_Venkatachalam_Alina_Spatz.pdf)